Parliamentary.ai

 Overview

-This bill amends the Postal Services Bill, primarily focusing on clarifying the process for the disposal of shares in Post Office companies, enhancing transparency and accountability, and strengthening the regulatory framework for postal services, including the universal service obligation.
+This bill amends the Postal Services Bill, primarily focusing on clarifying the process for share transfers and disposals within the Royal Mail and Post Office companies.
+It enhances transparency, accountability, and regulatory oversight, particularly concerning the provision of the universal postal service.

 Description